twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+The runtime is a program that acts as a security monitor and dynamic linker.
+It loads programs and libraries into memory and executes them.
+Any program or library that is loaded by the runtime is then under the control of that runtime.
+The runtime organizes programs and libraries that are loaded into
+_compartments_, each one providing a configurable level of isolation from the others for the programs and libraries residing within.

 ## The execution environment

 The basic environment of a Twizzler program can be supported either by twizzler-abi directly or by a runtime which provides